 In their widely acclaimed baby naming book “Beyond Jennifer and Jason,” the authors argue that the best names for children are ones that make them stand out yet fit in.
 And so it is with retail displays.
 The challenge is always to stand out, to differentiate your product, to be unique and distinctive.
 However, in the world of visual merchandising, there’s a fine balance between standing out and fitting in within the overall décor of the store environment.

-An example of a shelving display rack that stands out yet fits in is an end cap display we designed and manufactured for The Honest Kitchen.
+An example of a shelving display rack that stands out yet fits in is a target end cap display we designed and manufactured for The Honest Kitchen.
 We created a solid wood shelf display with a natural finish and organic feel to reinforce the features of our customer’s line of natural dehydrated pet food, but we added high-impact header, side, and shelf graphics that helped both the display and the product stand out.
 Although this display rack stood out, it also fit in with the wide range of independent pet store environments in which it was placed.

 Selecting the right type of display to meet your marketing and sales objectives is an important step in the design process.
 One of the first things to decide is whether it is better to go with a temporary display or a permanent display.
 Temporary displays, often referred to as shippers, shipper displays, corrugated displays, or cardboard displays, are generally used for in-and-out promotional or seasonal programs.